BriL/ReactJS-event-application/README.md

 --------------

 - Run **npm install** this will install all required packages that needs to be included in the application
+- You will need to either create your own API enpoint or use AJAX to retireve the event information from the database. *This project uses the enpoint method*
 - Run gulp in the docroot

 PHP Code needed for the application